abdalazeze/accendo-test/README.md

 # accendo-test
-Accendo Test Api Edu have 2 app teacher and student.
+Accendo Test Api Edu have 2 app teacher and student with laravel 8.

 ## Installation